 What is Change in Net Working Capital?

-The Change in Net Working Capital (NWC) section of the cash flow statement tracks the net change in operating assets and operating liabilities across a specified period.
+The Change in Net Working Capital (NWC) measures the net change in a company’s operating assets and operating liabilities across a specified period.

 If the change in NWC is positive, the company collects and holds onto cash earlier.
 However, if the change in NWC is negative, the business model of the company might require spending cash before it can sell and deliver its products or services.

-As a general rule, the more current assets a company has on its balance sheet in relation to its current liabilities, the lower its liquidity risk (and the better off it’ll be).
+As a general rule, the more current assets a company has on its balance sheet relative to its current liabilities, the lower its liquidity risk (and the better off it’ll be).

-- Current Liabilities: Obligations that a company is required to pay off (outflow) within the year – e.g. accounts payable, accrued expenses
+- Current Liabilities → The near-term obligations that a company is required to pay off (“outflow”) within the year – e.g. accounts payable and accrued expenses

-- Current Assets: Resources that can be readily liquidated and converted into cash (inflow) or are expected to be used within the year – e.g. accounts receivable, inventory
+- Current Assets → The resources belonging to a company that represent monetary value (e.g. accounts receivable), or can be readily liquidated and converted into cash (“inflow”) or are expected to be used within the year – e.g. accounts receivable (A/R) and inventory

 While certain accounting textbooks will define the change in net working capital as current assets minus current liabilities, the more practical formula excludes cash and short-term investments like marketable securities and commercial paper, as well as any interest-bearing debt such as loans and bonds.